5 Hemp clothing benefits (for you, your planet and your business)

 Sorry, Hemp won't get you high.

 For years, hemp production faced significant legal obstacles.
 Largely, this was due to the belief the growth of commercial hemp for textile production would also lead to the growth of marijuana (the plant that gets you high), despite the two being genetically different!
-The hemp plant your clothes are made from contains around 0.05% TCH (the stuff that gets you high); Marijuana, or ‘weed’ by comparison, has between 3-5%THC.
+The hemp plant your clothes are made from contains around 0.05% TCH; Marijuana by comparison has between 3–5% THC.

-More so, the useful bit of the hemp plant comes from the stalk, as this is where the fibres for clothes come from.
-For those planting Marijuana for its psychoactive properties, the focus is on maximising leaf growth.
-This results in two pretty different plants.
-Even so, it’s been slow-going changing attitudes around the production of commercial hemp.
+The useful bit of the hemp plant comes from the stalk, as this is where the fibres for clothes come from.
+It's been slow-going changing attitudes around the production of commercial hemp, but momentum is building fast.

 Hemp vs. marijuana